 Insect & Pathogen Trends

 Climate change impacts human health, agriculture, and aquatic-terrestrial ecosystems through insect-borne diseases.
-Increasing air temperatures and precipitation will increase mosquito and tick populations.
-The predicted northward expansion of insect-borne pathogens, particularly tick-borne Lyme disease and mosquito-borne encephalitis, will be harmful to the health of Maine residents.
+Increasing air temperatures and more precipitation will increase mosquito and tick populations.
+The predicted northward expansion of insect-born pathogens, particularly tick-borne lyme disease and mosquito-borne encephalitis, will be harmful to the health of Maine residents.

 About 37% of Maine’s plant and animal species are predicted to be at high risk from climate stress, particularly as pollinators decline and variable precipitation and warmer air temperatures force more sensitive or cold-weather species and agricultural crops out of the area.
 Most vulnerable are species living in wetlands, alpine areas, or central/northern uplands.
 For example, spruce and fir will move farther north and to higher elevations, while oak-pine forests take over.

 The sap season for maples will come earlier and sugar maples may be restricted to northern Maine.